 3. Make sure to use the appropriate finish for each part of your bench.
 While the base will work with paint and a clear coat, you may need to use a heavier sealer on the top if the bench is going to be used outdoors.

 As for the products I recommend for this build, here you go!

-Plutonium Paint Cleveland Gray Spray Paint
+For the base I used Plutonium Paint Cleveland Gray Spray Paint

 (PS.
 Check out those spray nozzles I spoke about up top – every size for every project!)